deepakva429-ui/2.DETERMINATION-OF-CURRENT-IN-CIRCUIT-USING-MESH-ANALYSIS/README.md

 b)	The current across 560Ω resistor is	A.

-c)	The current across 470Ω resistor is	A.
+c)	The current across 470Ω resistor is	A